Saturday, August 26, 2017

 Archetypes

-In addition to the entertaining story and the crispy dialogues, Stagecoach also features beautiful cinematography (by Bert Glennon), including wide shots of the impressive landscapes (one of Ford's trademarks), a fitting, Oscar-winning musical score (based on old American folk songs) and fine acting, with a breakthrough performance by the young John Wayne in the first starring role of his career as the brave Ringo Kid, a delicate role by Claire Trevor as the disillusioned Dallas, and very funny performances by Thomas Mitchell (who won an Oscar for Best Supporting Actor) as the sympathetic drunk Doc Boone and Donald Meek as the soft-spoken whiskey salesman Peacock.
+In addition to the entertaining story and the crispy dialogues, Stagecoach also features beautiful cinematography (by Bert Glennon), including wide shots of the impressive landscapes (one of Ford's trademarks), a fitting, Oscar-winning musical score (based on old American folk songs) and fine acting, with a breakthrough performance by the young John Wayne as the Ringo Kid in Wayne's first starring role, delicate acting by Claire Trevor as the disillusioned prostitute Dallas, and funny performances by Donald Meek as the soft-spoken whiskey salesman Samuel Peacock and by Thomas Mitchell as the sympathetic drunk Doc Boone (which earned Mitchell an Oscar as Best Supporting Actor).

 The famous shot that introduced John Wayne's

-breakthrough role as the Ringo Kid to the world.
+breakthrough role of the Ringo Kid to the world.

 A wide shot of Monument Valley in Utah.

-Today, almost 80 years after Stagecoach established some of the most recognizable archetypes of the classical western genre -the prostitute with the heart of gold, the dandyish gambler, the funny town drunk, the exciting stagecoach chase, the impressive vistas of Monument Valley, et cetera...- these archetypes have now become clichés.
-Well, now you know where they originated before they were clichés, and why they became clichés: they were at the heart of Ford's Stagecoach and they worked like a charm.
+Today, almost 80 years after Stagecoach established some of the most recognizable archetypes in the western genre -the hooker with the heart of gold, the dandyish gambler, the funny town drunk, the exciting stagecoach chase, the impressive vistas of Monument Valley in Utah, et cetera...- these archetypes have long since become clichés.
+Well, now you know where they came from before they were clichés, and why they became clichés: they were at the heart of John Ford's Stagecoach and they worked like a charm.

 Stagecoach - USA - 1939.